br3ndonland/inboard/docs/logging.md

 Want to override inboard's entire logging config?
 No problem.
 Set up a separate `LOGGING_CONFIG` dictionary, and pass inboard the path to the module containing the dictionary.
 Try something like this:

-!!!example "Example of a complete custom logging config"
+!!! example "Example of a complete custom logging config"

     ```py
     # /app/package/custom_logging.py: set with LOGGING_CONF=package.custom_logging